ManvirSekhon/js-project/README.md

-# New Project
+# Javascript project

-New project is available.
+In this github repo, I am going to add my all js projects.